liam-0/Most-difficult-problem-for-Logic-and-Language/README.md

 This section is for using the test sets of the mentioned datasets to test models' performance and downing the result as .csv files.

 ## Data analysis, and automatic filter design
-To run this section, you first need to upload the two .csv file into colab pages, which are already in this repository.
+To run this section, you first need to upload the three .csv file into colab pages, which are already in this repository.
 You can run this section in CPU mode.

 After manually checking the result of the prediction, we conclusion following 4 rules (patterns) that can be used to build a rule-based filter.
 Four rules:
 * Check for ungrammatical words in the hypothesis (this is not strictly a subset of rule 3)